You don't know JavaScript

 Prototype/__proto__

 In JavaScript, every object/function (using new) has a prototype.
 The prototype is also an object.
 All objects inherit their properties and methods from their prototype.
-The idea of prototype is to to share properties/methods between objects when defining similar objects.
+The idea of prototype is to share properties/methods between objects when defining similar objects.

 Here is a catch: for function without new keyword, the prototype is undefined.
 For function using new keyword to create an object, the prototype is the object that is created by the function.